oheil/NormalizeQuantiles.jl/README.md

 After quantile normalization the sets of values of each column have the same statistical properties.
 This is quantile normalization without a reference column.

-The function 'normalizeQuantiles' always returns a matrix of equal dimension as the input matrix and of type `Array{Union{Missing, Float64}}`.
+The function `normalizeQuantiles` always returns a matrix of equal dimension as the input matrix and of type `Array{Union{Missing, Float64}}`.

 `NaN` values are of type `Float64` and are treated as random missing values and the result value will be `missing::Missing`.
-See "Remarks on data with `NA`" below.
+See "Remarks on data with missing values" below.

 ## Data prerequisites